4 Gross primary production and photosynthesis

 Figure 4.9: Temperature dependencies of quantities in the FvCB model.
 The dashed lines in the bottom panel are the gross assimilation rates AC and AJ.

-4.3.7 Adptation and acclimation of Topt
+4.3.7 Adaptation and acclimation of Topt

 The temperature dependencies shown in Figure 4.9 are instantaneous responses.
 That is, they represent the responses to changes in temperature that evolve over short time scales - minutes to hours.
 Over longer time scales, the shapes of the instantaneous temperature responses change.
 The temperature optimum of photosynthesis (Topt) tends to be higher for plant species that grow in warm climates than for plants that can be found in cold climates (Figure 4.10 a).
-Such variations of Topt across different plant species reflects species’ adaptation to their growth environment which makes them perform well and compete effectively under certain environmental conditions and is related to their genes and is thus passed on from generation to generation.
+Such variations of Topt across different plant species reflect species’ adaptation to their growth environment which makes them perform well and compete effectively under certain environmental conditions and is related to their genes and is thus passed on from generation to generation.
 Topt can be considered as a plant trait (see Section 2.4).

 Topt not only varies between species growing in different climates, but can also vary within a given species and even within a given plant when it is exposed to different temperatures for a longer period (Kumarathunge et al. 2019).
 Given enough time, the instantaneous temperature response and Topt will shift to higher temperatures as a result of persistent exposure to warmer temperatures.
 Such variations in a plant trait (here Topt) within species and an individual plant is referred to as acclimation.
 Figure 4.10 b shows how Topt varies within different species (distinguished by color) over the course of the seasons - a demonstration of acclimation.